 Central sleep apnea is rarer, and is not caused by a failure of breathing, but instead, it is a communication problem between the brain and the muscles that control breathing.
 Sometimes the person may stop breathing for 10 or 20 seconds.
 People with central sleep apnea don’t have blocked airways, but the condition is often caused by other medical conditions that may affect the brain, and those conditions can also interfere with quality of life.

-Mixed sleep apnea is when a person may have long periods of obstructive sleep apnea, with brief periods of central sleep apnea.
+Mixed sleep apnea: a person may have long periods of obstructive sleep apnea, with brief periods of central sleep apnea.

 Effects of sleep apnea can leave people very sleepy the next day.
-A good night’s sleep is essential, and constant interruptions in the night leaves a person depressed, irritable, or unable to concentrate.
-The amount of times the interruptions occur is what indicate the changes in level.
-Mild obstructive sleep apnea is when breathing is only interrupted from 5 - 14 times in an hour, moderate obstructive sleep apnea interrupts breathing more than 15 times, and severe obstructive sleep apnea is when sleep is interrupted more than thirty times in one hour.
-People with severe sleep apnea are more likely to have automobile crashes, heart attacks, high blood pressure, heart failure and strokes.
+A good night’s sleep is essential, and constant interruptions in the night leave a person depressed, irritable, or unable to concentrate.
+The amount of times the interruptions occur is what indicates the changes in level.
+Mild obstructive sleep apnea happens when your breathing is only interrupted from 5 - 14 times in an hour, moderate obstructive sleep apnea interrupts breathing more than 15 times, and severe obstructive sleep apnea happens when sleep is interrupted more than thirty times in one hour.
+People with severe sleep apnea are more likely to have automobile crashes, heart attacks, high blood pressure, heart failure, and strokes.

 There is no cure, but obstructive and central sleep apnea can be managed with CPAP therapy.
 Continuous Positive Airway Pressure is a breathing mask worn by the sleeper, so that just enough air pressure is delivered to keep the airways open that would otherwise collapse during sleep, causing snoring and pauses in breathing.

 CPAP Solutions Inc. will help you get a good night sleep if you suffer from sleep apnea.